Robified0/Classes/README.md

 **Ranger:**

-The Ranger naturally grants tamed animals around them passive bonuses to health and damage resistance.
-Any beneficial potion a Ranger drinks, confers the benefit to surrounding tamed animals.
+The Ranger has an particular affinity with nature.
+Any wolf they tame or breed gains higher attack, health, and a gains natural armor.
+Any beneficial potion a Ranger drinks, confers the benefit to the wolves they have tamed/bred.
 They are also able to salvage arrows in the ground.